-RATINGS The District has eight issues of bonds outstanding which are rated "AAA" by S&P Globa Ratings ("S&P") by virtue of the guarantee of the Permanent School Fund of the State o Texas.
-The Bonds have been rated "AAA" by S&P based upon the guaranteed repaymen thereof under the Permanent School Fund Guarantee Program (see "OTHER INFORMATION - RATINGS").
-The Bonds and the presently outstanding unenhanced tax-supported debt of the District are rated A+" by S&P. BOOK-ENTRY-ONLY System The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company, New York, New York ("DTC"), pursuant to the Book-Entry-Only System described herein.
-Beneficial ownership of the Bonds may be acquired in principal denominations of \$5,000 or integral multiples thereof.
+RATINGS The Bonds have been rated "A2" by Moody's Investors Services, Inc. ("Moody's") without regard to credit enhancement and "Aaa" by virtue of the guarantee of the corpus of the Permanent School Fund of the State of Texas (see "OTHER INFORMATION - Ratings" and "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").
+BOOK-ENTRY-ONLY System The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
+Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
-Principal of, premium, it any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co. which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS - BOOK ENTRY-ONLY SYSTEM").
+Principal and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS - Book-Entry-Only System").
 PAYMENT RECORD The District has never defaulted in payment of its tax supported debt.